 Emergency communication and law enforcement services are available 24-hours a day to respond to calls for service, both emergent and non-emergent.
 Department policies require an immediate response to emergency calls that occur on the Anschutz Medical Campus.
 Typically, University Police are not primary responders to emergencies occurring inside Children's Hospital of Colorado or University of Colorado Hospital.
-Emergency Communications staff have the ability to notify City of Aurora Police, Adams County Sheriff, and other campus emergency officials (Fire and Life Safety, Facilities, etc.) as needed based on the incident.
+Emergency Communications staff will notify City of Aurora Police, Adams County Sheriff, and other campus emergency officials (Fire and Life Safety, Facilities, etc.) as needed based upon the incident.

-CU Anschutz maintains an all-hazards, comprehensive emergency management plan for the campus.
 The University of Colorado Anschutz Medical Campus Comprehensive Emergency Management Plan (CEMP) establishes the basis for providing emergency response resources and assistance to the Campus Community if impacted by emergencies or disasters.
 The CEMP and its supporting annexes may be activated by the on-scene incident commander or University Crisis Leadership Team (UCLT) or designees.

-The CEMP covers all five phases of emergency management: Prevention, Protection, Response, Recovery, and Mitigation.
+The CEMP covers all four phases of emergency management: mitigation, preparedness, response, and recovery.

-In support of the campus CEMP, University affiliates and stakeholders develop and implement internal response standard operating procedures for their departments, schools, colleges, etc. The procedures define and express how tasks, functions and activities are accomplished as they relate to the CEMP.
+In support of the campus CEMP, university affiliates and stakeholders develop and implement internal response standard operating procedures for their departments, schools, colleges, etc. The procedures define and express how tasks, functions and activities are accomplished as they relate to the CEMP.
 The procedures may be administrative, routine, or tactical in nature.